 Design Principles for Effective Repurposed Visuals

-Good repurposed visuals start from a single, clear purpose: communicate one idea fast and reliably across formats.
+Effective repurposed visuals have one clear goal: to communicate an idea quickly and reliably across formats.
 Establish a visual hierarchy that leads the eye, maintain strong contrast and readable typography so the message survives size and context changes, and design for variability—different languages, captions, and platform crops.
 This reduces friction when converting a long-form asset into social cards, thumbnails, or embedded images and keeps creative velocity high without redoing layouts each time.

 Core rules: hierarchy, contrast, and legibility